Rahaboss/RDRMenu2/README.md

-# DLLTemplate
+# RDRMenu2
-A template made for DLL injection.
+A trainer for Red Dead Redemption 2.

 ## Building this project
 You will need: